andreasberg/Arduino-Makefile-ESP/README.md

 ### From source

-- Clone it from Github using the command `https://github.com/andreasberg/Arduino-Makefile-ESP.git`
+- Clone it from Github using the command `git clone https://github.com/andreasberg/Arduino-Makefile-ESP.git`
 - Check the [usage section](https://github.com/andreasberg/Arduino-Makefile#usage) in this readme about setting usage options

 ## Requirements